What is Brand Advocacy? How do You Build and Drive it?

 Brand advocacy is about building your brand as the go-to source for a particular content category rather than the competition.
 By building trust and credibility in your brand, you can become an authority on your niche and drive traffic, leads, and sales to your site.

-We’ve been talking about the value of brand advocacy for years, but it’s still not a part of many marketing strategies.
+We've been discussing brand advocacy's value for years, but it's still not a part of many marketing strategies.
 This has to change.
-Let’s face it: everyone else is talking about it.
-If you’re not building brand advocacy yet, you’re losing out on a huge opportunity.
+Let's face it: everyone else is talking about it.
+You're losing out on a huge opportunity if you're not building brand advocacy.
 So, stop talking and start listening.